Financial Disclosure for PHS-Funded Investigators

 Financial Disclosure for Investigators

 Health and Human Services (HHS) has issued regulations, 42 CFR Part 50 Subpart F, on financial disclosure for Public Health Service (PHS)-funded investigators.
 Additional financial disclosure and training is required for anyone involved in the design, conduct, and analysis of PHS-funded research.
 This includes the Principal Investigator (PI), co-PIs, academic professional research staff, postdoctoral research associates, and graduate research assistants.
-If your research or employment at UIS is funded by the Department of Health and Human Services, Public Health Services, or the National Institute of Health (NIH) you will be required to complete a financial disclosure form and complete mandatory training.
-The financial disclosure form is designed to assist the investigaor(s) to properly disclose any potential significant conflict of interest (SFI) that is related to the investigator, the investigators ’s spouse, and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities.
+If your research or employment at UIS is funded by the Department of Health and Human Services, Public Health Services, or the National Institute of Health (NIH) you will be required to update your Report of Non-University Activities (RNUA) and complete mandatory training.
+The RNUA process is designed to assist the investigator(s) to properly disclose any potential significant conflict of interest (SFI) that is related to the investigator, the investigators ’s spouse, and dependent children that reasonably appear to be related to the investigator’s institutional responsibilities.
 This disclosure must occur: